eustasy-archive/howtoubuntu.org-v1/README.md

 ### TODO Before Stable
 - [Things to do after installing Ubuntu 12.04 Precise Pangolin](http://b.howtoubuntu.org/things-to-do-after-installing-ubuntu-12-04-precise-pangolin) requires suitable screenshots and documentation of step 1, "Install Additional Drivers".
-- Also, test all instructions with Virtual Machince.
+- Also, test above tutorial with Virtual Machine.
 - [Install Ubuntu 13.10 Saucy Salamander](http://b.howtoubuntu.org/how-to-install-ubuntu-13-10-saucy-salamander) is to be written in a similar style to its predecessor.
 - [Things to do after installing Ubuntu 13.10 Saucy  Salamander](http://b.howtoubuntu.org/things-to-do-after-installing-ubuntu-13-10-saucy-salamander) is to be written in a similar style to its predecessor.
 - The [Wiki](https://github.com/eustasy/howtoubuntu.org/wiki) is to be updated and generally fleshed out.